10 Most Common Causes of Electrical Fires

 1: Faulty Electrical Sockets

-Electrical fires are most likely to be caused by a faulty electrical outlet.
-Over time, the wiring behind the sockets and within the outlets themselves can lead them to also no longer be properly grounded.
+Electrical fires are commonly caused by faulty electrical outlets, where the wiring behind the sockets and within the outlets can degrade over time, leading to improper grounding.
 Using these sockets can lead to a loose and dangerous connection which can then result in a fire.

 To avoid this, ensure you review your electrical sockets regularly to spot any necessary repairs before a fire occurs.